 In this article we went over the basics of React Router v.4, a routing library build for React apps.
 We covered the following:

-are the main components exposed by thereact-router-dom
+• BrowserRouter and Route are the main components exposed by the react-router-dom library

-we manage which parts of the UI should render when a certain path is requested - We can navigate through the App routes with
+• With Route we manage which parts of the UI should render when a certain path is requested

 You made it until the end!